Logiqx/gps-guides/sessions/contacts/marr/README.md

 The accuracy of the speeds being reported is crucial for speedsurfers and positional data should not be used when the estimated speeds are available.
 On most GPS devices the estimated speed is derived from the Doppler shift and hence the term "doppler speed" amongst the speedsurfing community.

-TLDR - ignore the max spees reported on Strava.
+TLDR - ignore the max speed reported on Strava.